The Sermon on the Mount: Priorities

 This life is temporary and any wealth we might accumulate remains in this world after we are gone.
 While funds are necessary for living, the gaining of wealth should not be the primary focus of our life.
 Instead, we should be focused on eternity.
 To gain eternity in heaven, we need to lay up true treasures that gain us a heavenly abode (Philippians 2:12-13; Colossians 3:1-3; Ecclesiastes 12:13-14).
 We need things that truly permanent.
 “Wisdom and knowledge will be the stability of your times, and the strength of salvation; the fear of the LORD is His treasure” (Isaiah 33:6).

 You can tell where a person’s heart lies by examining his priorities.
 People will often say one thing but do something else entirely.
-Matthew 6:22-23 is bit confusing, but realize that Jesus expanding on his statement in verse 21.
+Matthew 6:22-23 is a bit confusing, but realize that Jesus expanding on his statement in verse 21.
 People tend to go in the direction in which their attention is focused.
 If we strive for righteousness (the light), then that goal will influence the things that we do and who we become.
-But if we focus on sin (the darkness), then we be influenced by it in our lives.
+But if we focus on sin (the darkness), then we are influenced by it in our lives.

 It is unfortunate how many people believe they are not influenced by the things around them.
 There is a reason why Paul told Christians, “Test all things; hold fast what is good.
 Abstain from every form of evil” (I Thessalonians 5:21-22).
 What we focus on, what is a priority in our life, will impact who we are and who we become.
 This is the marked difference between Christians and non-Christians (I John 3:2-9).
 True Christians focus on righteousness.
 Sure, at times they slip, but they pick themselves up and continue to strive for righteousness.
 Worldly people focus on sinful pleasures.
 Sure, at times they will do some good things, but it doesn’t last because it is not a priority in their lives.